nautobot/nautobot/docs/configuration/optional-settings.md

 Default: `('file', 'ftp', 'ftps', 'http', 'https', 'irc', 'mailto', 'sftp', 'ssh', 'tel', 'telnet', 'tftp', 'vnc', 'xmpp')`

 A list of permitted URL schemes referenced when rendering links within NetBox.
-Note that only the schemes specified in this list will be accepted: If adding your own, be sure to replicate the entire default list as well (excluding those schemes which are not desirable).
+Note that only the schemes specified in this list will be accepted: If adding your own, be sure to replicate all of the default values as well (excluding those schemes which are not desirable).

 ---